theblixguy/Invalidating/README.md

 }
 ```

-### Note:
+#### Note:

-When you update to iOS 15/tvOS 15/macOS 12, you will need to update this extension to:
+When you update to iOS 15/tvOS 15/macOS 12, you will need to update the above extension to:

 ```swift
 extension UIViewInvalidating where Self == UIView.Invalidations.State {